A Shell-to-Shell Cohesive Line Element for Efficient Modeling of Interfacial Cracking in Overmolded Stiffened Panels: Hybrid/mixed higher-order shell element

-The shell element adopted in this work has a total of 18 DoFs.
-It is based on the membrane element with drilling DoFs developed in \cite{BerganandFelippa1985}, and the Kirchhoff-Love plate element developed in \cite{Allman1976,Aietal2025}.
-Figure \ref{fig:ShellElement} shows the element, together with its DoFs.
-A local coordinate system with an origin at the centroid of the triangle is defined.
-The local axes are represented by lowercase letters, $x$, $y$ and $z$, to distinguish them from the global ones, $X$, $Y$ and $Z$.
-The area of this triangular element is $A^{e}$.
+The {three-node higher-order} shell element is based on the membrane element with drilling DoFs developed in {\cite{BerganandNygard1984,BerganandFelippa1985,Felippa1989}}, and the Kirchhoff plate element developed in \cite{Allman1976, Aietal2025}.
+Figure \ref{fig:ShellElement} shows the element and the nodal DoFs.
+A local coordinate system with an origin at the centroid is defined.
+The local axes are represented by $x$, $y$ and $z$, to distinguish them from the global ones, $X$, $Y$ and $Z$.
+The area of the element is $A^{e}$.
 The anti-clockwise coordinate along the element boundary is denoted by $s$, and $n$ is the exterior normal.
 The angle between the normal $n$ and the local axis $x$ is $\gamma$.
+The in-plane displacements in the $x$ and $y$ directions defined over $A^{e}$ are $u(x, y)$ and $v(x, y)$, respectively.
+Independent in-plane displacements $\overline{u}_n(s)$ and $\overline{u}_s(s)$ are assumed along the boundary $\partial A^{e}$.
+The membrane DoFs are the nodal displacements $\overline{u}$, $\overline{v}$ and the nodal rotation $\overline{\theta}_z$.
+The out-of-plane plate displacement defined over the domain is $w(x, y)$.
+An independent out-of-plane boundary displacement, $\overline{w}(s)$, and its compatible normal derivative, $\partial \overline{w}/\partial n(s)$, are assumed along the boundary $\partial A^{e}$.
+The plate DoFs at each node include the displacement $\overline{w}$, and the two rotations $\partial \overline{w}/\partial x =-\overline{\theta}_y$ and $\partial \overline{w}/\partial y =\overline{\theta}_x$, defined according to Kirchhoff kinematics.